loveencounterflow/coffeenode-mojikura/README.md

 somehow included to produce a lot of deeply nested XML<sup>6</sup> with lots and lots of strings-that-look-like-but-are-not-real-URLs.
-Somehow, back then many people seem to have thought that if you just nest those pointy brackets deep enough and use URLish words://separated/by/slashes, then 'meaning' would at some point in time just jump out of the box—a veritable *deus ex machina* cargo cult.
-The Millenium hype!
+Somehow, back then many people seem to have thought that if you just nest those pointy brackets deep enough and use URLish words://separated/by/slashes, then 'meaning' would at some point in time just jump out of the box—a veritable *deus ex machina* cargo cult, the URL being its tin god.<sup>7</sup> The Millenium hype!

 > <sup>6</sup>) few recent software technologies have managed to produce more hot air only to get largely
 > dumped on the wayside than XML

+> <sup>7</sup>) URLs are a terriffic invention—relatively short, ideally memorable strings that have
+> gained a global and unique interpretation–but so are ISBNs and EANs, and jotting down 2013-09-22.
+Is that
+> more 'semantic' than it used to be just because more people and more equipment agrees on the interpretation
+> of these writing marks?—I would doubt that.